sage-code/maj/README.md

 ## Alphabet

-Maj is using Latin alphabet with modified order.
+Maj is using Latin alphabet with modified order and custom pronounciation.

 * Maj has a total of 26 letters in the alphabet;
 * Maj has deterministic phonetic rules for reading each letter;
+* Maj do not use cedilla nor diaressis;
+* Maj do not use accent to indicate the stress letters;
+* Mak can use apostrophe and dash to make composite words;

 Details: [Maj alphabet](alphabet.md)